Master of Arts in Teaching (MAT)

 Information on how to apply can be found here.

-At HOLA, MAT students work directly with inspiring musicians and educators from the LA Phil and the Simon Bolivar Symphony Orchestra of Venezuela:
+MAT students work directly with inspiring musicians and educators from the LA Phil and the Simon Bolivar Symphony Orchestra of Venezuela:

 Writing and Thinking: MAT students gather for a weeklong intensive introductory course modeled after Bard’s signature Writing and Thinking workshop.
 Here they examine core beliefs and assumptions about music and education and begin to build the sense of community integral to the MAT.